Rules and Eligibility Requirements

 - Disclosure Requirement - If an abstract is selected for presentation, the Presenting Author will be required to complete a disclosure form by the requested deadline.
 Failure to complete this form will result in removal from the program.

 - All abstracts must be submitted in the Objectives-Methods-Results-Conclusions format.
 Abstracts cannot exceed 2,000 characters (characters, not words); spaces are included in the character count.
 A maximum of two images are allowed (these do not count towards the overall character count).
 All images will be displayed on a separate page.

 Title: Enter the title of your abstract in ALL CAPS

 Objectives Section: A distinct statement of the research question addressed.

 Methods Section: Include a description of study design, the institution setting, inclusive dates of study period, the physical methods employed, and definition of probabilities considered significant.

 Results Section: Clearly state results, which support the conclusion.
 Figures and graphs should enhance statements in the conclusion and must be readable.
 Extended discussion or literature review should be avoided.

 Conclusion Section: Limited to statements clearly supported by the data.

 - It is presumed that the named presenting author will present the abstract.
 Any variation from this will require approval from the Annual Scientific Assembly Committee Chair.

-- It is understood that if the abstract is accepted for presentation, the presenting author is required to register and pay appropriate registration fees for the 35th Annual Scientific Assembly.
+- Annual Scientific Assembly registration required.
+It is understood that if the abstract is accepted for presentation, the presenting author is required to register and pay appropriate registration fees for the 36th Annual Scientific Assembly.